PaulinaGacek/GraphTheoryProject/README.md

 ![logo](https://github.com/PaulinaGacek/GraphTheoryProject/blob/main/File_syntax_.png "Correct file syntax")
 #### New line signs do not play any role in the correctness of syntax, because file is read sign-by-sign and not line-by-line.
 What really matters is that different numbers have to be separated by white sign. ####

+###Problems which can be solved by this algorithm###
+[ X ] calculating maximum flow in a flow network
+[ X ]

+###Use of the algorithm ###
+The Ford–Fulkerson method is widely used in solving allocation problems like those mentioned above, so the algorithm can be base for solvers.
+Additionally it is embraced in ruting

+###*Sources:*###

+1. *Agata SURÓWKA "ALGORYTM FORDA – FULKERSONA I JEGO ZNACZENIE W ROZWIĄZYWANIU PROBLEMÓW TRANSPORTOWYCH"*

 Przeanalizuj powyższy algorytm: jakie problemy rozwiązuje, konkretne przykłady wykorzystania, z jakich metod korzysta się obecnie do rozwiązywania tych problemów (4pkt)

+ PL: :arrow_heading_down:

+ ### Problemy rozwiązywane przez algorytm: ###
+ []

+ ### Zastosowania algorytmu ###
+ Algorytm Forda-Fulkersona jest szeroko używany do rozwiązywania problemów przydziału, więc może być on używany w implementacjach wielu solverów.
+Dodatkowo jest on wykożystywany w rutingu do optymalizacji wydajności sieci.